Frequently Asked Questions (FAQ)

 Q: Is the school district responsible for contractor reporting?

 A: Yes.
-The district is responsible for confirming contractor reporting and payments are completed and submitted to SERS no later than five business days after each pay date, also known as “reporting date” in eSERS.
+The district is responsible for confirming contractor reporting and payments are completed and submitted to SERS no later than five business days after each pay date in eSERS.
 If the contractor’s reporting or payment is late, the district will accrue the penalty.

 Q: Can I report my supplemental employees in my regular payroll file?